 Think I’m joking?

 In the French Quarter – and especially on Bourbon Street – it seems as if every other establishment is a bar.
-With so many choices, how does one choose where to wet their whistle?!
+With so many choices, how do you choose where to wet their whistle?!

-An Introduction to New Orleans Bars
+Introduction to New Orleans Bars

 Bars in New Orleans run the gamut from grungy dive bars to classy cocktail lounges.
 The city has secret speakeasies, craft breweries, fancy wine bars, and everything in between.

 One interesting thing about New Orleans bars is that they can stay open 24/7.
 The phrase “last call” might as well be in a foreign language here!
 Oh yeah, and did I mention that you can take your drinks to go here as well?